wharfkit/website/src/lib/guides/SessionKit/getting-started-nodejs-application.md

 })
 ```

-This session is a reusable instance for the **wharfkit1111** account on the **Jungle 4 (Testnet)** that can now be used throughout the script.
+This Session is a reusable instance for the **wharfkit1111** account on the **Jungle 4 (Testnet)** that can now be used throughout the script.

-### Perform the transfer
+### Perform the Transfer

 Now with an instance of a `Session` readily available to use, the script is capable of performing transactions.
 Next the script must define the smart contract action it wishes to perform and then call it.

 #### Defining the Action

-To perform a basic token transfer on Jungle 4 the script will need to define the action.
+To perform a basic token transfer on Jungle 4, the script will need to define the action.
 The script can do this by defining a variable and utilizing the raw action data format.

 ```js
 const transferAction = {